Healthy Homes Assessment Onekawa

 Home Assessments Onekawa for Rental Properties

-• Does the ceiling insulation need topping up or replacing?
+• Is the ceiling insulation in need of topping up? require to be topped up or replaced?

 • Does the home has enough ventilation, including extractor fans?